vmware/vic/doc/user_doc/vic_admin/vicadmin_status_ref.md

 ### Error ###

-- The **Virtual Container Host** status is yellow.
+- The **VCH** status is yellow.
-- The **Virtual Container Host** status is yellow and an error message informs you that the virtual container host cannot connect to vSphere.
+- The **VCH** status is yellow and an error message informs you that the VCH cannot connect to vSphere.

 #### Cause ####

-- One or more of the virtual container host processes is not running correctly, or the virtual container host is unable to connect to vSphere.
+- One or more of the VCH processes is not running correctly, or the VCH is unable to connect to vSphere.
-- The management network connection is down and the virtual container host endpoint VM cannot connect to vSphere.
+- The management network connection is down and the VCH endpoint VM cannot connect to vSphere.

 #### Solution ####

-1. (Optional) If you see the error that the virtual container host is unable to connect to vSphere, check the virtual container host management network.
+1. (Optional) If you see the error that the VCH is unable to connect to vSphere, check the VCH management network.
-2. In the VCH Admin portal for the virtual container host, click the link for the **VCH Admin Server** log.
+2. In the VCH Admin portal for the VCH, click the link for the **VCH Admin Server** log.
-2. Search the log for references to the different virtual container host processes.
+2. Search the log for references to the different VCH processes.

   The different processes are identified in the log by the following names: